 - Fertilize shady turf once a year in the fall.

 - Set mower height to a minimum of 3 inches and do not mow during the hottest, driest part of the summer.

 Problems encountered when growing grass in the shade

-Weeds like ground ivy and wild violets will invade shady areas because the grass tends to thin out and conditions are more favorable for the weeds.
+- Weeds like ground ivy will invade shady areas because the grass tends to thin out and conditions are more favorable for the weeds.